From flip to hold: 20+ years of PE investment in B2B events

 Major announced deals, 2004–2026.
 Log scale.
 Bubble area is proportional to reported value.
 Coloured arrows connect repeat ownership of the same asset.
 Numbers refer to the source-table row.

-Values shown as reported (transaction value, equity value or enterprise value as available).
-Currency conversions are approximate at period rates.
-Sources: company filings, Reuters, FT, the Guardian, Conference News, Exhibition News, PE News, TSNN, Buyouts Insider, Charterhouse, Inflexion, Phoenix, Searchlight, Informa, Apollo, Emerald investor communications.
+Platform formations and still-undisclosed deals (Comexposium formation, ROAR, Arc, Opus Origin / DCD, Quantum World Congress) are omitted from the plot.
+Values shown as reported (transaction value, equity value or enterprise value as available); currency conversions are approximate at period rates.
+Sources: company filings, Reuters, FT, the Guardian, Conference News, Exhibition News, Flashes & Flames, PE Hub, TSNN, Buyouts Insider, Charterhouse, Inflexion, Phoenix, Searchlight, Informa, Apollo, Emerald investor communications.

 Sincere thanks to my brilliant assistant, Claude, who put this visualisation together.